alphagov/govuk-developer-docs/source/manual/set-up-aws-account.html.md

 To work with [govuk-aws](https://github.com/alphagov/govuk-aws) and [govuk-aws-data](https://github.com/alphagov/govuk-aws-data),
 you will require an account in AWS.

-If you already have an AWS user associated with a different team's account, you can continue using it to log in to the AWS console, and then switch roles where necessary using the [`gds-cli`][gds-cli].
+If you already have an AWS user associated with a different team's account, you can continue using it to log in to the AWS console, and then switch roles where necessary using the [`gds-cli`][access-aws-console].

 ## 1. Request a GDS AWS account